Structural Biology Discussion Group

 Structural biology aims direct visualization of macromolecules and therefore provides the most definitive way to describe its mechanisms of action.
 High resolution cryo-electron microscopy (cryo-EM) is emerging and developing technique in structural biology capable of producing density maps for direct atomic modelling.

-We gather a discussion group to better understand what is the current practice of cryo-EM, critically assess where it falls short, present the most recent developments and applications to interesting biological problems.
+Every Thursday at 9.00, we gather a discussion group to better understand what is the current practice of cryo-EM, critically assess where it falls short, present the most recent developments and applications to interesting biological problems.
 We encourage everyone to take active part.